hasanmoudud/geocompr/main.md

 rasterVis     Visualization Methods for Raster Data
 tmap          Thematic Maps

-Table \@ref(tab:map-pkgs) shows a range of mapping packages are available, and there are many others not listed in this table.
+Table \@ref(tab:map-spkg) shows a range of mapping packages are available, and there are many others not listed in this table.
 Of note is **cartography**, which generates a range of unusual maps including choropleth, 'proportional symbol' and 'flow' maps, each of which is documented in the vignette [`cartography`](https://cran.r-project.org/web/packages/cartography/vignettes/cartography.html).

 <!-- Pseudo (unusual) maps  -->